gabrielvicenteYT/modrinth-icons/README.md

 Put simply, [icons](./Icons/) are licensed under *CC-BY-SA-4.0*, and [branding](./Branding/) is *All rights reserved*.
 Refer to each subdirectory's `LICENSE.txt` for the appropriate license.

 <img alt="Creative Commons License" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a>

+## Contributing

+Follow the [contributing guide](./CONTRIBUTING.md) to get started.
+Before modifying existing art, you may want to talk over proposed changes in Modrinth's Discord.